Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/RFC-api-guidelines-4.0.md

 }
 ```

-While the "suite" string traditionally differentiated between ODS/API 2.x and
+While the `suite` string traditionally differentiated between ODS/API 2.x and
 3.x+, it could also be used for alternate implementations.
-For example, the
+For example, a third
-value could be "meadowlark": "3".

-Other URL values can also be included, for example:
+party developing an alternate Ed-Fi API implementation should _not_ use an Ed-Fi
+suite number here (2, 3).
+Instead, use a custom value that helps the API client
+know which software they are interacting with; this may be helpful when
+debugging an unexpected response to an HTTP request.

+Other standard values that can appear in the `urls` include the following, which
+refer to specific features:

 ```json
 "xsdMetadata": "https://api.ed-fi.org/v7.0/api/metadata/xsd",